Overrated and Underleveled

 , in which a previous playable character doesn't retain their weapons/skills.

-- In Arcanum Of Steamworks And Magick Obscura, at the end of the game, you can add Arronax to your party.
+- At the end of the game, you can add Arronax to your party.
 While he's at the maximum possible level allowed by the game engine, he equips no weapons nor armour, and most of the time prefers fists to his (quite decent) magic.
 This may, however, just be a result of a glitch.
 The dude single-handedly destroyed advanced technological civilization and was bad enough to be generally regarded as his world's Crystal Dragon Satan.
-It can be Lampshaded in that he had few occasions to practice his powers during the last two thousand years.
 This also happens to the other Banished villains - for example, a half-man-half-dragon creature whom the collective of most powerful mages of the world defeated after days-long battle.

 - In general, most of the recruitable NPCs avert this.
 They're all set at static levels, and the locations you find them are often within their realm of ability.